emmabeynon/github-trello-poster/README.md

 **17/06/16**
 - TrelloPoster is now injected as a dependency in the GitHubPrScraper class
 - GitHubPrScraper iterates through prs_and_trello_card_ids and creates an instance of the TrelloPoster class to post the PR URL to the Trello card

+**04/07/16**
+- TrelloPoster and GitHubPrScraper classes refactored to reduce dependency on each other
+- Added functionality to check if a given PR URL is already in the Pull Requests checklist.
+If it is, then it will not be posted again.

 #### Next:
 - Wire up classes to Sinatra